tag1consulting/goose/README.md

 ## Load Test Debug Logging

 Goose can optionally log details about requests and responses for debug purposes.
-First, when writing a load test you must invoke `client.log_debug(tag, Option<headers>, Option<body>, Option<request>)`) where `tag` is an arbitrary string to identify where in the load test and/or why debug is being written, `headers` are the HTTP headers returned by the server, `body` is the web page body returned by the server, and `request` is a `GooseRawRequest` object.
+When writing a load test you must invoke `client.log_debug(tag, Option<request>, Option<headers>, Option<body>)` where `tag` is an arbitrary string to identify where in the load test and/or why debug is being written, `request` is a `GooseRawRequest` object, `headers` are the HTTP headers returned by the server, and `body` is the web page body returned by the server.

 For an example on how to correctly use `client.log_debug()`, including how to obtain the response headers and body, see `examples/drupal_loadtest`.